 This method adapts the "pixels per inch" value used for laying out the document, i.e. it only scales lengths set as px including such set via HTML attributes.
-It does not cause gaps at the bottom of pages.

-Example: Shrink-to-fit using the setPixelsPerInchShrinkToFit API method
+Example 92: Shrink-to-fit using the setPixelsPerInchShrinkToFit API method

 '''

 config.setPixelsPerInchShrinkToFit(true);

 '''